LordBurtz/LordBurtz/README.md

 ## <div align="center">I'm LordBurtz aka Fingolfin, a student bored enough to code </div>

-- I'm enrolled at the TU Munich
+- Currently studying Computer Science and Science of Theatre and Plays at LMU Munich

-- Right now I'm learning Rust and Haskell
+- Proficient in Java, Kotlin, Swift, Python, Rust, Haskell

-- As an Intermediate in Java and Python feel free to ask for help
+- Always down for a game jam or hackathon, so feel free to reach out!

-- Fun Fact: I'm bad at designing visuals
+- Not so fun fact: Graphic design is not my strength

 - Current maintainer of [PyRoom](https://github.com/LordBurtz/pyroom) and [Lavrigon](https://github.com/LordBurtz/lavrigon)